pecarprimoz/procedural-gen-dipl/README.md

 ##### Additional info
 You might want to debug moisture, temperature and height maps.
 To do that, select `TerrainDebugPlane` and set the `Plane Content` to the preffered map (kAll works with color, displays the biomes!).
 If you want to have a biome map, you need to load one of the `WHITTAKER_APPROX` presets (this is due to older presets having wrong parameter boundaries for biomes).
+### !
+Heavily in development !
+A lot of stuff is/will be rewritten, also a lot of garbage resources from testing.
+I'll cleanup and make the inspector better when I'm done with new features.
 ##### Optional
 `DebugTerrainCamera` displays the heightmap on the `DebugPlane`, if you want to see the terrain from an orthographic perspective, turn on `CameraTerrain`.